-Wageningen Bioveterinary Research (WBVR) has confirmed yet another introduction of bird flu at a Dutch poultry farm.
-It concerns the highly pathogenic H5N8 strain on a turkey farm in Moergestel.
-There are no other poultry farms within the 1 kilometer zone.
-To prevent the virus from spreading, the farm is culled by the Dutch Food and Consumer Product Safety Authority (NVWA).
-In total, this concerns approximately 18,000 animals.
+Wageningen Bioveterinary Research (WBVR) has confirmed yet another outbreak of bird flu in the Netherlands.
+In Heeten, highly pathogenic avian influenza H5N8 was found in ornamental waterfowl of a hobby farmer.
+To prevent the virus from spreading, all 665 birds at the infected location have been culled by the Dutch Food and Consumer Product Safety Authority (NVWA).

-Below is an overview of previous bird flu infections on commercial poultry farms in the Netherlands.
+Below is an overview of previous bird flu infections on commercial poultry farms in the Netherlands in 2020/2021.

 |Location||Type of farm||Number of animals||Type||Date test result|

 |Weert||Turkeys||13,000||HPAI H5N8||21 May 2021|